serokell/ariadne/docs/usage-tui.md

 ## About mouse support

-Note that almost any action accomplishable with keyboard can also be performed with a mouse in an intuitive way.
+Almost any action accomplishable with a keyboard can also be performed with a mouse in an intuitive way.
 This guide will mostly focus on keyboard shortcuts, mentioning mouse where its usage is not obvious.

-Also please note that while Ariadne has no native support for text selection with mouse (yet), you can still select text by using your terminal emulator's features.
-On Linux you usually need to hold `Shift` while selecting.
-On macOS try holding `Alt` or `Fn` or consult your terminal emulator's documentation.
+Furthermore, please note that while Ariadne has no native support for text selection with a mouse (yet), you can still select text by using your terminal emulator's features.
+In Linux, you usually need to hold `Shift` while selecting.
+In macOS, you should try holding `Alt` or `Fn`, or consult your terminal emulator's documentation.

 ## Screen layout and navigation

 Ariadne window consists of several tabs, presented at the top of the screen.
-Each tab has some widgets.
+Each tab has a number of widgets.

 ![](../img/main_screen.png)

-There are two ways of navigating the tabs and widgets: with shortcuts and by using `Tab` key.
-To access shortcuts press `Esc` key.
-Each tab and each widget will get a red underlined letter in front of them.
-To switch to the desired widget, press the corresponding letter.
+There are two ways of navigating the tabs and widgets: with shortcuts and by using the `Tab` key.
+To access shortcuts, press the `Esc` key.
+There will appear a red underlined letter in front of each tab and widget.
+To switch to the desired tab or widget, press the corresponding letter.
 For example, to switch to the logs tab, press `Esc` and then `l`.
-Currently active widget will get a red dot on its first line and brighter text.
+The currently active widget will show a red dot on its first line and have brighter text.

 The `Tab` key provides you with the usual cyclic navigation: pressing `Tab` moves selection one widget forward and pressing `Shift-Tab` &mdash; one widget backward.

 Here are all the tabs present in Ariadne:
-- `Wallet`: main tab, where you can do all wallet operations
+- `Wallet`: main tab, where you can do all the wallet operations
 - `Help`: a short help about `Knit` commands
-- `About`: an about screen, with licensing information
+- `About`: an about screen with licensing information
 - `Logs`: logs from an embedded Cardano node, which may be useful should something go wrong

 All widgets that have a lot of text (e.g. About and Logs) can be scrolled with mouse, arrow keys or